brigadecore/brigade/2.0-PROPOSAL/README.md

 project definitions as they are edited.
 The author proposes this UX to be superior to the current `brig project create` process.

+As with Kubernetes, Brigade 2.0's API surface is likely to be logically decomposed into several smaller APIs foucsed on specific  areas of concern to facilitate ease of use and different authentication models to suit the needs of different clients.
+(Refer to the [authentication section](#authentication)).

 ### Service Layer

 Brigade 2.0's service layer will implement high level, vendor neutral business